 These are some of the symptoms of dehydration in elderly adults.
 If your loved one is dehydrated, be sure they instantly start increasing their fluid intake.
 Dehydration can get serious very quickly.
 Don’t let that happen to your loved one.

-If you or an aging loved-one are considering hiring Elder Care in Chandler, AZ, please contact the caring staff at Legacy Home Care LLC at: (480) 777-0070
+If you or an aging loved-one are considering hiring Elder Care in Chandler, AZ, or anywhere in the East Valley, please contact the caring staff at Legacy Home Care.